 Tel. + 49 (30) 2005949-34

 Beate Eschment obtained her PhD in Russian history at the University of Hannover in 1992.
 Since then, her research has focused on the history and the contemporary developments of the former Soviet republics of Central Asia.
 She has worked at the German Institute for International and Security Affairs (SWP) in Ebenhausen, the Central Asia Seminar at Humboldt University, Berlin, the Institute for Oriental Studies at the Martin Luther University Halle-Wittenberg, and the Research Centre for East European Studies at the University of Bremen.
-Since 2008, she has been the Editor of the Zentralasien-Analysen (www.laender-analysen.de/zentralasien).
+From 2008 to 2019, she was the Editor of the Zentralasien-Analysen.
 In 2017, ZOiS is responsible for this analytical digest which Beate Eschment continues to edit.
 She has taught at various German and Central Asian universities, including the German-Kazakh University and the Al-Farabi University in Almaty, Kazakhstan, and the Bishkek Humanities University in Kyrgyzstan.
 She is currently also a lecturer at the Central Asia Seminar at Humboldt University.

 - Interethnic relations, national minorities, nationality policy in Central Asia